jmsagtn/rentEASE/Docs/README.md

 ---

-## 💰 Market Context

-This CRUD prototype reflects the renter side of the **RentEase** startup concept — a proposed digital renting platform for Iloilo students.
-While this version focuses on local data management, the full product vision includes verified listings, digital contracts, and online payments.

----

-## 🚀 Future Improvements

-- Add filtering and search functionality
-- Add payment reminders using JavaScript alerts
-- Integrate with a backend (e.g., Firebase or Node.js)
-- Implement responsive mobile-friendly design

----

 > “Because renting a place to live shouldn’t be stressful — it should be easy.”
 > **RentEase: Renting Made Easy.**